Ferruh Bozbeyli: Parliament speaker

 In 1961, he became a member of the newly founded Justice Party (AP) and in the elections held on 15 December 1961 he was elected as an MP from Istanbul Province.
-During his second term between 1965–1969 he was elected as the speaker of the Turkish parliament.
+During his second term between 1965 and 1969 he was elected as the speaker of the Turkish parliament.
 He kept this position in his third term after 1969.

 Democratic Party

 In AP Bozbeyli was a part of a group known as the supporters of the pre-1960 Democrat Party politicians.
 They accused AP leadership of being uninterested in the political rights of the former politicians.
 In 1970 October Ferruh Bozbeyli resigned from his post in the parliament administration.
 One month later he also resigned with 40 other MPs (so-called 41s) from his party to form a new party.
 They founded Democratic Party (DP) on 18 December 1970 and Ferruh Bozbeyli became the chairman of the new party.